UBCSailbot/docs/docs/current/sailbot_workspace/setup.md

 ??? bug "Can't see the `setup` task"

-    If you can't see the `setup` task, run the `Developer: Reload Window` command then rerun the `Tasks: Run Task` command.
+    If you can't see the `setup` task, run the `Developer: Reload Window` command.
-    This may occur when Sailbot Workspace is opened for the first time.
+    This may occur when the workspace file is opened for the first time.

+## 8. Run the `Build All` task

+The `Build All` task builds all the ROS packages.

+## 9. Reload the VS Code terminals and window

+Delete all open terminals and run the `Developer: Reload Window` command to detect the files that were generated from building.

 ## Setup Sailbot Workspace in a GitHub Codespace